You have logged out You are now logged out.

 However, in past decades, we made the decision to not develop our own uranium reserves, instead relying on other countries to provide uranium for us.

-This has led to a substantial reduction in domestic uranium production right here in the United States.
+This has led to a substantial reduction in domestic uranium production − and a greater reliance on foreign nations for our supply.

-And that is a problem.
+That is a problem.

 Uranium Fever

-Based in Corpus Christi, Texas, enCore is uniquely positioned to provide uranium to a market starving for the little yellow rock with an energy density 16,000 times greater than coal’s.
+Based in Corpus Christi, Texas, enCore is uniquely positioned to provide uranium to a market that’s starving for the little yellow rock with an energy density 16,000 times greater than coal’s.
 (In its natural state, uranium ore is a yellow-tinged rock.)

 Nuclear Profits

-And enCore does the first part of that refinement in-house, refining raw uranium ore into uranium oxide, a yellow powder better known as yellowcake uranium.
+EnCore does the first part of that refinement in-house, refining raw uranium ore into uranium oxide, a yellow powder better known as yellowcake uranium.

-The company’s capabilities will only scale up as its new mines and refineries come online through the rest of the decade…
+The company’s capabilities will only scale up as its new mines and refineries come online through the rest of the decade.

 This is catalyst after catalyst to drive the stock higher.